About ABA Therapeutics

 Step 1: Intake

-Complete the intake form or email email@example.com.
-After we receive your message, we will mail you an intake packet.
-You will be asked to provide basic background information about your child, proof of ASD diagnosis and health insurance.
-Once intake is received, ABA Therapeutics will contact your insurance for an assessment authorization.
+Complete the intake form or email firstname.lastname@example.org.
+Upon open enrollment, our dedicated intake team will mail your family the proper paperwork & ensure insurance coverage.
+Intake paperwork will ask you to provide basic background information about your child, proof of ASD diagnosis and health insurance.
+Once intake is received, ABA Therapeutics will contact you to arrange for a tour of our center.

 Step 2: Assessment

-A Licensed Applied Behavior Analyst (LABA) will be assigned to your child's case based on their needs identified during intake.
-The LABA will conduct assessments and develop programming.
+A Licensed Applied Behavior Analyst (BCBA) will be assigned to your child's case.
+The BCBA will conduct assessments and develop individualized programming.
 ABA assessments typically including direct assessment (with child present), indirect assessment (file review, parent/ guardian interview) and the treatment plan write-up.

 Step 3: Treatment

-Based on your child's assessment results, the LABA will develop a treatment plan (TP) with individualized goals and teaching methods.
+Based on your child's assessment results, the BCBA will develop a treatment plan (TP) with individualized goals and teaching methods.
 The TP will include recommended treatment hours and location(s) (e.g. home, community, center).
-Treatment hours typically range from 15-40 hours per week.
-Before ABA therapy begins, the TP will be submitted to insurance for coverage approval.
+Treatment hours typically range from 10-40 hours per week.
+Before ABA treatment begins, the TP will be submitted to insurance for coverage approval.